0xProject/protocol/docs/basics/functions.rst

     /// @dev Get the order info for an ERC1155 order.
     /// @param order The ERC1155 order.
-    /// @return orderInfo Infor about the order. function getERC1155OrderInfo(LibNFTOrder.ERC1155Order calldata order)
+    /// @return orderInfo Info about the order. function getERC1155OrderInfo(LibNFTOrder.ERC1155Order calldata order)
         external
         view